 Seeing the Invisible

-Leveraging a rich history of advancing biological discovery to a better world, the Marine Biological Laboratory (MBL) has created the Imaging Innovation Initiative.
+Leveraging a rich history of advancing biological discovery to a better world, the Marine Biological Laboratory (MBL) has created the Center for Innovation in Imaging and Image Analysis (Imaging Innovation Center).
 The MBL has long been at the forefront of developing new approaches to imaging and applying those methods to biological questions.

-The Imaging Innovation Initiative, based inside the historic Lillie Laboratory, enables the MBL and the broader scientific community to stay abreast of the latest technological advances for a better understanding of basic biology.
-A special focus on the light microscope-level of live imaging allows us to see at a level never seen before.
+The Imaging Innovation Center, based inside the historic Lillie Laboratory, enables the MBL and the broader scientific community to stay abreast of the latest technological advances for a better understanding of basic biology.
+Extending the fundamentally important live sample imaging with advanced light microscopes are electron microscopes.
+These allow comparative and higher resolution imaging of complementary samples and the manufacturing of mechanical optical surfaces for light microscopes.

-The Imaging Innovation Initiative, along with the New Research Organisms strategic initiative, supports all areas of research at the MBL including Microbiomes, Ecosystems, Regeneration and Development, and Cell Biology.
+The Imaging Innovation Center, along with the New Research Organisms strategic initiative, supports all areas of research at the MBL including Microbiomes, Ecosystems, Regeneration and Development, and Cell Biology.

 Remote video URL